Deploy FalkorDB on Railway

 from falkordb import FalkorDB

-db = FalkorDB(
+db = FalkorDB.from_url(os.environ["FALKORDB_PRIVATE_URL"])

-result = g.query("CREATE (n:Person {name: 'Bob', age: 25})")
+graph.query("CREATE (:Person {name: 'Bob', age: 25})")

-result = g.query("MATCH (n:Person) RETURN n.name, n.age")
+result = graph.query("MATCH (n:Person) RETURN n.name, n.age")

-Using redis-cli with cluster mode:
+Using redis-cli in cluster mode:

 Best Practices